technicallykind/tkn/README.md

 Simple word tokeniser that ignores punctuation.
 Returning an `Array` of words.

 ### Usage
+`tokenise(text, noStopWords)`.
 Simply returns an array of terms, without punctuation.

 * `text` is the string (text document) in which the calculations are to be performed on.
 * `noStopWords` defaults to `true`.
 Set to `false` if you want to include stop words–e.g words such as "I" and "the".